F. J. Duarte is a Chilean-born laser physicist, inventor, and book author. He has been based in the United States since 1983.

-He graduated with First Class Honours in physics from Macquarie University where he was a student of the quantum and particle physicist J. C. Ward.
+He graduated with First Class Honours in physics from Macquarie University (Sydney, Australia) where he was a student of the quantum and particle physicist J. C. Ward.
 At Macquarie he also completed his PhD research, on optically-pumped molecular lasers, in 1981.
 He then became a Postdoctoral Fellow at the University of New South Wales, where he built UV tunable lasers for high-resolution IR-UV double-resonance spectroscopy.
 Duarte has worked and contributed professionally in the academic, industrial, and defense sectors and has practiced physics in Australia, the Americas, and Europe.
-He is the author of numerous refereed papers and an inventor in the fields of lasers and optics.
+He is the author of numerous refereed papers and US patents in the fields of lasers and optics.

 Duarte is editor/author of 15 scholarly books including Dye Laser Principles, High-Power Dye Lasers, Tunable Laser Applications, and Tunable Lasers Handbook.
 He is co-author of Quantum Entanglement Engineering and Applications and sole author of Tunable Laser Optics, Quantum Optics for Engineers, and Fundamentals of Quantum Entanglement.
 Duarte has made original contributions in the fields of coherent imaging, directed energy, high-power tunable lasers, laser metrology, liquid and solid-state organic gain media, narrow-linewidth tunable laser oscillators, N-slit quantum interferometry, organic semiconductor coherent emission, quantum entanglement, and space-to-space interferometric communications.
 He is also the author of the generalized multiple-prism grating dispersion theory and has pioneered the use of Dirac’s quantum notation in interferometry and classical optics.